miatheunistudent/uni-flutter-app/README.md

 * **Polices used** : Merriweather, SF Pro
 * **Icons used** : In the Assets folder :)

-Ready :
+What's almost ready :

 ➤ Welcome page with splash screen

 ➤ Login page

 ➤ Sign up page

 To be made :

  ➤ Edit sign-up page and add a dropdown list to select from .json list of uni